septag/Junkyard/README.md

 Then just open `projects/msvc/JunkyardAndroid/JunkyardAndroid.sln` and build any configuration.

 ### Deployment
-Currently, android assets are only loaded remotely from host PC.
+Currently,all platforms except Windows are only loaded remotely from host PC.
 There is no deployment of assets on the device and APKs are kept light and does not contain anything other than executable binaries.

-So to run on android, you should always first start up `JunkyardTool`.
+So to run on other platforms, you should always first start up `JunkyardTool`.
 It's either included in windows solution or you can use the quick batch scripts that builds and runs it: `scripts/build-run-tool.cmd`.

-Because assets are loaded through the network.
-You should either use reverse tethering with increased speed (must have `Gnirehtet` installed) by running the `scripts/android-rtether.bat` script, or provide your host PC ip address for `Settings.ini` file:
+You can use reverse tethering with increased speed (must have `Gnirehtet` installed) by running the `scripts/android-rtether.bat` script, or provide your host PC ip address for `Settings.ini` file:

 ```
 [Engine]
+connectToServer: true
 remoteServicesUrl: [HOST_PC_IP]:6006
 ```